Measurement of the radiative decay of polarized muons in the MEG experiment: Measurement of radiative muon decay

 \section{Measurement of radiative muon decay}

 The data sample used in this analysis corresponds to $\sim\!
-1.8\times10^{14}$ positive muon decays in the target, collected in 2009--2010\footnote{MEG has run until 2013.
-This sample corresponds to about one fourth of the full MEG data-set.}.
-We used events reconstructed in the analysis window defined as $45<\epositron<53$~MeV, $40<\egamma<53~{\rm MeV}$, $|\phiegamma|<0.3$~rad and $|\thetaegamma|<0.3$~rad.
+1.8\times10^{14}$ positive muon decays in the target, collected in 2009--2010.\footnote{MEG ended its run in 2013.
+This sample corresponds to about one fourth of the full MEG data-set.} We used events reconstructed in the analysis window defined as $45<\epositron<53$~MeV, $40<\egamma<53~\mathrm{MeV}$, $|\phiegamma|<0.3$~rad and $|\thetaegamma|<0.3$~rad.
 The event reconstruction and event selection as well as the data sample for this study are identical to those for the $\megsign$ search in \cite{meg2010}.
 A complete description of the MEG analysis procedure is given in \cite{megdet,meg2009,meg2010}.

 The main background to the RMD signal comes from the accidental coincidence of positrons and photons originating from different muon decays.
 Because the two particles are uncorrelated, the accidental background events are distributed randomly with respect to $\tegamma$.
+On the other hand, the positron and the photon from a RMD are emitted simultaneously; therefore, the presence of RMD events is signalled by a peak around zero in the $\tegamma$ distribution and it is well described by a sum of two Gaussian functions.\footnote{The broad component is mainly due to multiple Coulomb scattering of the positron in material placed between the drift chamber active volume and the TC (support frame, preamplifiers, and cables of the drift chambers), resulting in a worse extrapolation of the positron trajectory between them and hence in a larger error in the time-of-flight calculation.}

-On the other hand, the positron and photon from a RMD are emitted simultaneously; therefore, the presence of RMD events is signaled by a peak around zero in the $\tegamma$ distribution.
-To measure the number of RMD events, we fitted a probability density function (PDF), given by the sum of the RMD PDF (a sum of two Gaussian functions) and the accidental background PDF (a uniform distribution), to the $t_{{\rm e}\gamma}$ distribution (Fig.~\ref{fig:RMDTimeFit}).
-We separately analyzed $2009$ and $2010$ data because of the different time resolutions: the electronics were improved in the time measurement of 2010.
+To measure the number of RMD events ($N^{\mathrm{e}\nu\bar{\nu}\gamma}$), we fitted a probability density function (PDF), given by the sum of the RMD PDF and the accidental background PDF (a uniform distribution), to the $t_{\mathrm{e}\gamma}$ distribution (Fig.~\ref{fig:RMDTimeFit}).
+We separately analysed $2009$ and $2010$ data because of the different time resolutions: the electronics were improved in the time measurement of 2010.
 To measure the distribution of RMD in terms of energy and angle, the fits were repeated for data-sets divided into bins.
 Figure~\ref{fig:RMDProjectedDistribution} shows the experimental distributions of RMD events in $\epositron$, $\egamma$ and $\thetaegamma$.